-An archaeological records search was requested from the EIC on August 3, 2021; however, due to the current restrictions imposed on operations during the COVID-19 pandemic, records searches have been delayed for the foreseeable future.
-As a result, no records search data is available at the time of the compilation of this report.
-Land Patent records held by the Bureau of Land Management and accessible through the BLM General Land Office website were also reviewed for pertinent project information.
+An archaeological records search was processed on March 1, 2022 utilizing data provided by the EIC.
+The records search results are discussed in Section 5.1 and provided in Appendix B. Land Patent records held by the Bureau of Land Management (BLM) and accessible through the BLM General Land Office (GLO) website were also reviewed for pertinent project information.
 In addition, the BFSA research library was also consulted for any relevant historical information.